Answered By: Gwen Jones Last Updated: Oct 04, 2017 Views: 481

 - You will still receive overdue notices if items are not returned or renewed.
 You will be able to renew overdue items through My Library Record for up to 14 days after the book is due; after that date you need to contact the Library to renew.

-- If items are not renewed or returned you will receive an invoice for the item by email.
-If you are invoiced for an overdue item, whether or not it has been reserved, your access to the Library will be blocked, as well as the ability to borrow or renew.
+- If items are not renewed or returned and you have received a invoice for the item by email your access to the Library will be blocked, as well as the ability to borrow or renew.

 - If there is no response to the emailed invoice, a paper invoice will be posted to your address.
 At this stage a £10 non-refundable administration charge becomes payable for each overdue item.
 It is therefore important that you keep track of all items on loan to you.